creditkarma/thrift-server/packages/thrift-client/README.md

 * RequestContextClass (required): A class (extending StructLike) that is to be prepended to outgoing requests.
 * ResponseContextClass (optional): A class (extending StructLike) that is prepended to incoming responses.
 Defaults to nothing.
 * transportType (optional): The type of transport to use.
 Currently only 'buffered'.
-* protocolType (optional): The type of protocol to use.
-Currently only 'binary'.
+* protocolType (optional): The type of protocol to use, either 'binary' or 'compact'.

 #### TTwitterClientFilter